 In the past we’ve had baked goods, books, and other treats perfectly tailored to each individual (And also wine.
 Lots of wine).
 This year…this year was a lot different.
 There was a piñata.
 There was a string of Christmas lights hooked up to a light switch on a desk.
 There was a big, blinking, light-up Virgen de Guadalupe hung over the mirror in the men’s bathroom (don’t ask).

 And then there was Candice’s gift.

-Workbook editor Candice, if you’ll recall, told a sweet story of her very first lunch box in a past blog post — A Mr. T lunch box that she thought was the coolest thing in the world…until she got to school and noticed that all the other girls had pink and purple, My Little Pony lunch boxes.
+Workbook editor Candice, if you’ll recall, told a sweet story of her very first lunch box in a past blog post.
+It was a Mr. T lunch box that she thought was the coolest thing in the world…until she got to school and noticed that all the other girls had pink and purple My Little Pony lunch boxes.
 5-year-old Candice was instantly embarrassed.

 So, after a few days of coffee, croissants and champagne, all thoughtful gifts in their own right, what arrived on her desk on the last day of Secret Santa?

 We’ve said it before and we’ll say it again: Our Secret Santas are better than your Secret Santas.